From exploring unique wildlife to sailing along the breathtaking coastline, here are some of the best things to do in

 Day 1 – North Shore

-A short 10-minute drive from Kingscote or about 1 hour from American River over a paved road takes you to Emu Bay.
+A short 10-minute drive from Kingscote or about 1 hour from the American River over a paved road takes you to Emu Bay.

 Emu Bay is large with only a few houses scattered around the waterfront.

 There are no shops, no restaurants, nothing else than the beach all for yourself.

-With shallow waters and a long white sand beach, Emu Bay is a popular swimming destination.
+With shallow waters and a long white sand beach, Emu Bay is a popular swimming destination on Kangaroo Island.

 The main paved road leads towards the south of the island.
-However, if you want to experience the Australian “outback,” take the North Coast Road on the way to Stokes Bay.
+However, if you want to experience the Australian “outback,” take the North Coast Road.

 The red dirt, the green eucalyptuses, the blue sky – this is Australia!
 Several side trails take you to small beaches and coves.

-Stokes Bay is another large bay with white sand and rocky coast.
+Stokes Bay is another large bay in Kangaroo Island with white sand and rocky coast.
 But beware as it also has strong waves.

 However, several rocks formed a broad pool, providing a more tranquil swim option if the surf is not appealing to you.

 The road continues and passes by Cape Borda Lighthouse which was initially lighted for the first time in 1858.

 Officially situated within the Flinders Chase National Park, the lighthouse offers sweeping views of the Investigator Strait and is the starting point of several hiking trails.

 End your day with a 90-minute evening walk at the Hanson Bay Sanctuary, where several koalas live in the eucalyptus trees.

-The koalas are most active at night, and the guided tour provides with knowledgeable information on the nocturne animals.
+The koalas are most active at night, and the guided tour provides knowledgeable information on the nocturne animals.

 The sanctuary is also home to Tammar wallabies, echidnas, and kangaroos.

-Spend your first night in a luxurious retreat, lodge, cabin around Flinders Chase National Park.
+Spend your first night in Kangaroo Island at a luxurious retreat, lodge, cabin around Flinders Chase National Park.

 In the park, camp in one of the four campsites, or stay in the historic cottage previously used by the lighthouse keeper.

 Day 2 – Flinders Chase National Park

 The Flinders Chase National Park is a must-see while on Kangaroo Island so make sure to allocate time to visit and explore.

 Start your day early for a walk around the Platypus Waterholes, and a chance of seeing the elusive animals.